How does Salesforce operate?

 Salesforce's range of off the shelf environments and editions provide businesses with a quick and flexible starting point with which to run their sales and marketing processes.

-Salesforce operates on a SaaS model, meaning there is no software to install or servers to maintain for the end user - it's simply a matter of activating a subscription and Salesforce will provision a company with a pre-built set of environments into which they can begin dropping their business data.
+Salesforce operates on a SaaS (Subscription as a Service) model, meaning there is no software to install or servers to maintain for the end user - it's simply a matter of activating a subscription and Salesforce will provision a company with a pre-built set of environments into which they can begin dropping their business data.

 So why would you want to modify it?